apprenticeharper/DeDRM_tools/FAQs.md

 ## My Kindle book has imported, but it's showing up as an AZW4 format.
 Conversions take a long time and/or are very poor.
 You have found a Print Replica Kindle ebook.
 This is a PDF in a Kindle wrapper.
 Now the DRM has been removed, you can extract the PDF from the wrapper using the KindleUnpack plugin.
 Conversion of PDFs rarely gives good results.

-## The tools can't see an ebook that was downloaded directly to my eInk kindle, although it's definitely there, and I can read it on the Kindle.
-I can't even try to import it.
-Mostly likely, this is a book downloaded from Amazon directly to one of the newer eInk Kindles (e.g. Paperwhite).
-Unfortunately, it is probably in a new multi-file KFX format that the tools don't understand.
-You must download the book manually from Amazon's web site "For transfer via USB" to your Kindle.
-When you download the ebook in this manner, Amazon will send a single KF8-format file that the tools will be able to import successfully.

 ## Do the tools work on books from Kobo?
-If you use the Kobo desktop application for Mac or PC, install the obok plugin.
+If you use the Kobo desktop application for Mac or PC, install the Obok plugin.
 This will import and remove the DRM from your Kobo books, and is the easiest method for Kobo ebooks.

 ## I registered Adobe Digital Editions 3.0 or later with an Adobe ID before downloading, but my epub or PDF still has DRM.
 Adobe introduced a new DRM scheme with ADE 3.0 and later.
 Install ADE 2.0.1 and register with the same Adobe ID.
 If you can't open your book in ADE 2.01, then you have a book with the new DRM scheme.
 These tools can't help.
 You can avoid the new DRM scheme by always downloading your ebooks with ADE 2.0.1.
 Some retailers will require ADE 3.0 or later, in which case you won't be able to download with ADE 2.0.1.